 - One representative from your team must be at Kick-Off meeting on Thursday, September 24th, 6pm PT.

 - During the Kick-Off meeting you will receive special instructions/props/lines that will be a requirement of your film.

 - Amateur aspiring film makers are encouraged to participate.

-In the United States, each 72 Hour Film Challenge will commence on a Thursday at 6pm and end on the following Sunday, the 6th of October at 6pm as announced on the 72 Hour Film Challenge website.
+In the United States, each 72 Hour Film Challenge will commence on a Thursday at 6pm and end on the following Sunday at 6pm as announced on the 72 Hour Film Challenge website.
 Days of the week may vary in other countries.
 All video footage, dialogue, audio recording and photography must be shot during this time period for all entries.
 Use of third party music and sound effects is permitted.